 The exemption does not exempt medicine.
-It only exempts "medicine ... sold by prescription;" "prescription medicines used to prevent respiratory syncytial virus," "prescription medicines and therapeutic radiopharmaceuticals used in the treatment of cancer, lymphoma, leukemia, or related diseases, including prescription medicines used to relieve the effects of any such treatment;" and certain free samples or donated medicines.
+It only exempts "medicine ... sold by prescription;" "prescription medicines used to prevent respiratory syncytial virus," "prescription medicines and therapeutic radiopharmaceuticals used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, including prescription medicines used to relieve the effects of any such treatment;" certain free samples or donated medicines; and prescription medicines "dispensed to Medicare Part A patients residing in a nursing home."

-Therefore, in order for the retail sale of medicine (other than those used to prevent respiratory syncytial virus or used in the treatment of cancer, lymphoma, leukemia, or related diseases, including prescription medicines used to relieve the effects of any such treatment) to be exempt, the retail sale must be one in which a prescription is used to purchase the medicine.
-In addition, the statute specifically exempts "prescription medicines used to prevent respiratory syncytial virus" and "prescription medicines and therapeutic radiopharmaceuticals used in the treatment of cancer, lymphoma, leukemia, or related diseases, including prescription medicines used to relieve the effects of any such treatment."
-These provisions would have been unnecessary if the exemption for "medicine ... sold by prescription" exempted all prescription medicines purchased by doctors or hospitals for the benefit of a patient of the doctor or hospital.
-However, the exemption only applies to medicines when sold by prescription.
+Therefore, in order for the exemption for "medicine ... sold by prescription" to apply, the retail sale must be one in which a prescription is used to purchase the medicine.
+In addition, the statute specifically exempts "prescription medicines used to prevent respiratory syncytial virus" and "prescription medicines and therapeutic radiopharmaceuticals used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, including prescription medicines used to relieve the effects of any such treatment" and "prescription ... medicines ... sold to a health care clinic that provides medical and dental care without charge to all of its patients" and "prescription drugs dispensed to Medicare Part A patients residing in a nursing home."
+These provisions would have been unnecessary if the exemption for "medicine ... sold by prescription" exempted all prescription medicines purchased by doctors or hospitals or similar institutions for the benefit of a patient of the doctor, hospital or institution.
+However, the exemption for "medicine ... sold by prescription" only applies to medicines when sold by prescription.